puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 ![EI registry service example][ei_registry_example]

-To see `PuppetExample1` in the list of services running, you'll first need to reboot your Windows agent node, and then navigate to "Services" via the "Administrative Tools".
+To see `PuppetExample1` in the list of services that are running, you'll first need to reboot your Windows agent node, and then navigate to "Services" via the "Administrative Tools."

 [puppet_example_batch]: ./images/quick/puppet_example_batch.png
 [ei_registry_example]: ./images/quick/ei_registry_example.png